ChronoLogic12/volume-climbing/README.md

     <img src="assets/images/readme-images/navbar/navbar-mobile-open.PNG" width="300px">
 </p>

-* For ease of access, the Volume logo (home button) and the link to the booking page do not collapse into the hamburger icon.
+* For ease of access, the Volume logo (home button) and the link to the booking page do not collapse into the hamburger icon and are therefor always within easy reach of the user.

  * Footer
     * The footer section is consistent across all pages and contains centre opening hours, basic company contact information, site navigation and social media links.
 This element is valuable to the user as it provides a consistent, site-wide way of accessing the most common information they may be looking for.
 It also promotes further browsing through use of site navigation links and externally opening social media links.
 <p align="center">
     <img src="assets/images/readme-images/footer/footer-desktop.PNG">
 </p>

  * Error 404 page
-    * If the user requests a page that does not excist the will instead come to the 404.html page.
-Here, they will be prompted to return to the sites home page and able to do so without using browser controlls.
+    * If the user requests a page that does not exist they will instead come to the 404.html page.
+Here, they will be prompted to return to the sites home page.
 <p align="center">
     <img src="assets/images/readme-images/404/404-page-not-found.PNG" width="600px">
 </p>